Risk and Crisis Management

 - Use risk management as a key performance indicator (KPI) in assessing the performance of top executives and line managers to effectively monitor and support risk management.

-- Divide risk management responsibilities among departments according to the Three Lines of Defense model to ensure a check and balance system for preventing or reducing risks and errors in operations, thereby achieving corporate goals and objectives and building stakeholder confidence.
+Divide risk management responsibilities among departments according to the Three Lines of Defense model to ensure a check and balance system for preventing or reducing risks and errors in operations, thereby achieving corporate goals and objectives and building stakeholder confidence.
 The Three Lines of Defense are as follows:

-- First Line of Defense refers to risk owners or operational units responsible for managing their own tasks in compliance with rules and regulations to ensure appropriate internal controls and effective risk management.
+- First Line of Defense refers to risk owners or operational units responsible for managing their own tasks in compliance with rules and regulations to ensure appropriate internal controls and effective risk management

 - Second Line of Defense refers to units responsible for overseeing and supporting the work of the operational units.